Understanding Intercountry Adoption Policies: Insights from Trinity College Dublin and Ireland

 Intercountry adoption remains a significant pathway for families seeking to expand their families by welcoming children from abroad.
 As Ireland continues to develop its adoption policies and support systems, understanding the latest research, legal frameworks, and family experiences becomes essential for prospective parents, professionals, and policymakers alike.

-Recently, Trinity College Dublin, in collaboration with Child Welfare Ireland and other institutions, launched a comprehensive national survey exploring the experiences of adoptive families who have undertaken intercountry adoption.
+Recently, Trinity College Dublin, in collaboration with University College Cork, launched a comprehensive national survey exploring the experiences of adoptive families who have undertaken intercountry adoption.
 This initiative aims to shed light on the lived realities of approximately 5,000 children adopted into Ireland through intercountry pathways.

 What is Intercountry Adoption and Its Significance in Ireland?